CogentRoleplayCommunity/FogentRoleplay/src/Settings/Fallen/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 In the shadows on the western ledge, seven ghouls hide, vigilant for any light or sound elsewhere in the cave.
 When alerted, they swiftly descend to engage their prey, their ravenous hunger driving them to battle until they are vanquished.

-The 10-foot-high escarpments require a successful DC 12 Strength (Athletics) check to climb.
+The 10-foot-high escarpments require a successful DC 12 Climb Skill check to climb.
 A fall or fogrekineful push from the top results in 1d6 bludgeoning damage, with the unfortunate individual landing in a prone position.

 ### **10. Dark Pool**